Salvia is a large, diverse genus of the Lamiaceae (formerly Labiatae) family.

 However, this particular breed amazes everyone because of its long-lasting flowers and tolerance against partial shade.
 Other breeds under this class include cirrus salvia and evolution salvia.

-Red Salvia (Salvia splendens), also known as scarlet sage, grows more than a foot tall with hardiness zones of 10 to 11.
+Red Scarlet Salvia (Salvia splendens), also known as scarlet sage, grows more than a foot tall with USDA hardiness zones 10 to 11.

 Meanwhile, Lady in Red Salvia (Salvia coccinea) displays vibrant red spikes throughout the whole summer.
 Butterflies, hummingbirds, and gardeners love it because of its brilliant blooms.

 On the other hand, the white sage (Salvia apiana) emerges in summer and grows up to three meters.